OpenNTF/openliberty-domino/README.md

 Building this project requires the presence of a p2 update site of the Domino XPages runtime.
 A version of this site matching Domino 9.0.1 is [available from OpenNTF](https://extlib.openntf.org/main.nsf/project.xsp?r=project/IBM%20Domino%20Update%20Site%20for%20Build%20Management/summary), and an updated version can be created from a Notes or Domino installation using the [generate-domino-update-site](https://stash.openntf.org/projects/P2T/repos/generate-domino-update-site/browse) tool.
 Put the file:// URL for this update site in the `notes-platform` property of your Maven configuration.

-The Open Liberty projects rely on several additional plugins, which Maven finds via dependencies.
-When working with Eclipse, however, you will have to add them to your Target Platform.
-They can either be found within an existing Open Liberty installation, in the `dev/api/ibm` directory, or by running a Maven `package` goal on the included `osgi-deps` project, which will create a p2 site within its `target/repository` directory.

-Additionally, to compile the Admin NSF via Maven and generate the final distribution, you will need to set up and configure a compilation server using the [NSF ODP Tooling project](https://github.com/OpenNTF/org.openntf.nsfodp).
+Additionally, to compile the Admin NSF via Maven and generate the final distribution, you will need to set up and configure a compilation server or local runtime using the [NSF ODP Tooling project](https://github.com/OpenNTF/org.openntf.nsfodp).

 ## License